eze-kiel/tries/content/posts/attacking-dhcp.md

 This first attack consists of exhausting the DHCP server's IP addresses pool with a huge number of requests.

 The attacker sends many DHCP requests with differents MAC addresses, which result in using all the available IP addresses.
-All the new machines taht will try to connect to the network will not have any IP.
+All the new machines that will try to connect to the network will not have any IP.

 Then, the attacker can configure his working machine to be the new DHCP server to serve the new machines.